Cartesian double theories: A double-categorical framework for categorical doctrines: Double categories of models

 Moreover, when the theory $\dbl{T}$ is generated by a 2-category or a bicategory (i.e., has only trivial arrows or trivial proarrows) and the semantics $\dbl{S}$ is a cartesian equipment with local coequalizers, the virtual double category of models is representable as a double category. \end{corollary}

 Similarly, a restriction sketch has a unital virtual double category of models in any cartesian equipment.
-One might even expect that any double theory interpreted in an equipment should have a virtual \emph{equipment} of models.
-That turns to be true, but with the caveat that it only works for pseudo or strict transformations.
+One might even expect that a double theory interpreted in an equipment should have a virtual \emph{equipment} of models.
+That turns to be true when the maps between models are taken to be pseudo or strict.
+When the maps are lax or oplax, only certain restrictions exist.

-\begin{theorem}[Virtual equipment of lax functors] For any double category $\dbl{D}$ and equipment $\dbl{E}$, the virtual double category $\vLaxFun_\pseudo(\dbl{D},\dbl{E})$ of lax double functors $\dbl{E} \to \dbl{E}$, pseudo natural transformations, modules, and multimodulations is a virtual equipment. \end{theorem} \begin{proof} We have shown that the virtual double category $\vLaxFun_\pseudo(\dbl{D},\dbl{E})$ exists and has units in \cref{thm:lax-functor-vdbl-category}, so we need only show that it has restrictions \cite[Definition 7.1]{cruttwell2010}.
+\begin{theorem}[Virtual equipment of lax functors] Let $\dbl{D}$ be a double category and let $\dbl{E}$ be an equipment.
+Then: \begin{enumerate}[(i),noitemsep] \item $\vLaxFun_\ell(\dbl{D},\dbl{E})$ has restrictions along lax transformations $\alpha$ and $\beta$ whenever $\alpha$ is pseudo. \item $\vLaxFun_c(\dbl{D},\dbl{E})$ has restrictions along oplax transformations $\alpha$ and $\beta$ whenever $\beta$ is pseudo. \item $\vLaxFun_\pseudo(\dbl{D},\dbl{E})$ has restrictions along any pseudo transformations $\alpha$ and $\beta$. \end{enumerate} Consequently, the virtual double category $\vLaxFun_\pseudo(\dbl{D},\dbl{E})$ of lax double functors $\dbl{D} \to \dbl{E}$, pseudo natural transformations, modules, and multimodulations is a virtual equipment. \end{theorem} \begin{proof} We have shown that the virtual double categories in question exist and have units in \cref{thm:lax-functor-vdbl-category}, so we need only show that they have the claimed restrictions, in the sense of \cite[\mbox{Definition 7.1}]{cruttwell2010}.
 We will construct the restrictions ``pointwise'' using the restrictions in the target equipment $\dbl{E}$.
+We prove the first statement about lax transformations; the others are proved similarly.

 Given a niche as on the left